 Refunds:

-Unused Pre-purchased Merchant Pass vvouchers may be refunded February 201, 20216 – April 1923, 2021.
+Unused Pre-purchased Merchant Pass vouchers may be refunded February 20, 2021 – April 19, 2021.

-No refund requests will be honored after April 1923, 20217.
+No refund requests will be honored after April 19, 2021.
 No exceptions shall be made thereafter.

 Passes are only refundable due to major medical injuries and all credits will be given to the Merchant.
 Possible processing fee or fee for days used may be charged against price of pass before refund.